 I share my principles for designing products and how to help them (and the designer) succeed.
 Also, a few tricks for convincing bosses and teammates to go along with you on the journey.

 I provide a Sketch blueprint file that helps you prototype apps quickly with Sketch inside of an editor like InVision or Flinto, and discuss why you’ll want to prototype your ideas instead of sending over flat images for discussion.
 A prototype is worth a thousand meetings (or something close to it).

 I make the case for app developers to do more than ask for a 5-star rating in the App Store by opening conversations with frustrated users.
 I share how my team used this tactic to take a 1.5-star app to a 5-star app.

 Joshua here.
 I live in the lovely city of Charlotte, NC.

-I’ve been designing for a while—11 years in total.
+I’ve been designing for a while—since 2005.
 (That doesn’t count all the time when teenage me spent a lot of time getting his tan from a monitor because I was at home working for bands.)